FoNiXPr0/alx_pre_course/README.md

-The Project will be updated on 15MAR
+The Project will be updated in 15MAR